Patagonia Down Sweater Hoody - Women's Review

 Compare prices at 2 resellers Pros: Great generalist jacket, ethically harvested down, very cozy

 Cons: Fabric gets dirty easily, truly excels in no category

 Our Analysis and Test Results

 The Patagonia Down Sweater is like an old friend; always reliable, in a variety of situations.
 This jacket is not optimized for any specific use, making it a decent all-rounder or general-purpose insulating jacket.

-The Down Sweater is one of the warmest in this review.
+The Down Sweater is toasty warm.
 It's roomier than our award-winning jackets, which translates to a bit more airspace.
 The higher loft and larger baffles, however, make up for this, and it boasts an exceptional amount of warmth for its size and weight.

 The outer fabric is windproof, which helps keep cold gusts from giving you the chills.
 The hood is well designed and fuzzy fleece, where the jacket meets your face, adds significant warmth.
 We ordered a size small for our lead tester and found that this model is sized bigger than other brands, which allows us to comfortably add layers underneath.

 Patagonia's got you covered if you love the Down Sweater but are looking for something without a hood.
 The Women's Patagonia Down Sweater Jacket still has everything you love about the Down Sweater, without the bulk of a hood.